Accenture/aada/README.md

 The latest release can always be downloaded from here: https://aabg.io/downloads

+Release 1.0.14, published Aug 11, 2022 - Updated to use Go 1.19 and
+updated dependencies for AWS SDK and other libraries to latest versions.
+Added presigned url's to the downloads page.

 Release 1.0.13, published July 25, 2022 - Updated to use Go 1.18.4 and
 updated dependencies for AWS SDK and other libraries to latest versions.
 Also added a version string to the initial frame request for server-side